Aircraft Structural Mechanics 3 ENG3081

 Short Description

-This course provides an introduction to aircraft structures and the materials used to construct them.
+This course provides an introduction to various analytical techniques involved in aircraft structural mechanics analysis, especially for different airframe components.
 In particular the following topic are covered:

 ■ calculation of geometric properties in complex section members;